Grasser Racing Team: Customer Lamborghini entrant

-From 2015 on the Grasser Racing Team entered the new Lamborghini Huracán GT3 with factory backing.
-The team straight away took a memorable home victory for Lamborghini at Monza in the Blancpain Endurance Series.
-Over the following years the team would rack up several wins in the Blancpain endurance and sprint cups.
-In 2017 the Grasser Racing Team won the Overall Drivers' titles in both the Blancpain GT Series and Blancpain GT Series Endurance Cup as well as the Teams' championship in the Blancpain GT Series.
+From 2015 onwards, the Grasser Racing Team entered the new Lamborghini Huracán GT3 with factory backing.
+The team straight away took a home victory for Lamborghini at Monza in the Blancpain Endurance Series.
+Over the following years, the team would rack up several wins in the Blancpain endurance and sprint cups.
+In 2017, the Grasser Racing Team won the Overall Drivers' titles in both the Blancpain GT Series and Blancpain GT Series Endurance Cup as well as the Teams' championship in the Blancpain GT Series.

-On the 28th of January 2018 GRT won the 24 Hours of Daytona in the GTD class, the opening race of the 2018 WeatherTech SportsCar Championship, with drivers Mirko Bortolotti, Rik Breukers, Rolf Ineichen and Franck Perera, a feat they repeated one year later by winning the 2019 24 Hours of Daytona.
-Less than two months later they won the 2019 12 Hours of Sebring, again in the GTD Class.
-From 2020 on the team decided to shift its focus on the ADAC GT Masters and the WeatherTech SportsCar Championship.
+On the 28th of January 2018, GRT won the 24 Hours of Daytona in the GTD class, the opening race of the 2018 WeatherTech SportsCar Championship, with drivers Mirko Bortolotti, Rik Breukers, Rolf Ineichen and Franck Perera, a feat they repeated one year later by winning the 2019 24 Hours of Daytona.
+Less than two months later, they won the 2019 12 Hours of Sebring, again in the GTD Class.
+From 2020 onwards, the team decided to shift its focus on the ADAC GT Masters and the WeatherTech SportsCar Championship.